 Cheyenne Mountain Air Force Station

 Cheyenne Mountain Air Force Station (CMAFS) is located within Cheyenne Mountain in southwest Colorado Springs.
 The Cheyenne Mountain Complex was first built for the North American Aerospace Defense Command (NORAD) in the 1960’s.
 Today it serves as NORAD and USNORTHCOM’s Alternate Command Center and as a training site for crew qualification.
 Other missions within the mountain include U.S. Strategic Command’s Missile Warning Center and the 721st Global Strategic Warning/Space Surveillance System Center of the Integrated Tactical Warning/Attack Assessment system.
-Housing, services and medical are provided at Peterson Air Force Base or any of the other military installations in the area.
+Housing services and medical care provided at Peterson Air Force Base or any of the other military installations in the area.